 The County of San Diego jurisdiction is home to 26 distinct communities that vary from suburban densities adjacent to incorporated cities (i.e. Lakeside, Spring Valley and Sweetwater), to low density rural communities (i.e. Borrego Springs, Descano and Pine Valley) surrounded by hillsides, deserts and agricultural lands.
 The County is committed to helping communities thrive, protecting the region’s unique and diverse natural resources, and promoting sustainable economic development.
-One of the tools that the County uses to protect natural resources and promote sustainability is the Climate Action Plan (CAP).
+One of the tools that the County uses to protect natural resources and promote sustainability is the Climate Action Plan.

-Adopted in February 2018, the CAP is a set of measures that focus on conserving energy and water, reducing the distance that residents need to drive to purchase goods and services, and reducing the amount of waste that each person generates, among other efforts in order to reduce our contribution to climate change.
+Adopted in February 2018, the Climate Action Plan is a set of measures that focus on conserving energy and water, reducing the distance that residents need to drive to purchase goods and services, and reducing the amount of waste that each person generates, among other efforts in order to reduce our contribution to climate change.
 In its first year of plan implementation, the County reduced its greenhouse gas emissions by 103,643 metric tons of carbon dioxide equivalent (MTCO2e) and is on track to meet the its 2020 target of 132,205 MT CO2e (78% toward the target)!

 Regional partnerships are a key to developing long-term strategies that promote healthy communities throughout the region and help the County achieve sustainability goals.
 See how the County has built on partnerships to advance these efforts over the past year in the following examples: